 |Sharing and Reuse||If so, what data will you be sharing and in what form? (e.g., raw, processed, analyzed, final)||Outline the amount and type of data to be shared.
 Include details on raw, processed, analyzed and final data.
 What will be included, what will be excluded.
 What form of data is required to meet institutional, funding or other agreements.|

 To assist with the development of a DMP, the McLaughlin Library will be leading workshops to provide an overview of data management plans and discussing strategies and resources for completing a DMP.
-The next workshop will be held on June 10, 2020.
+The next workshop will be scheduled soon.

 The McLaughlin Library is also provides one-on-one consultations for researchers.
 For assistance, questions or to book a one-on-one consultation with a research and scholarship librarian at the U of G Library contact email@example.com.